cs4s/2018/steam/week-6/index.md

 This session’s activities have been adapted from Unit 3 (Stories) of the Creative Computing Curriculum guide.
 The activities in Unit 3 are intended to encourage discussions about authorship, re-using materials and remixing projects in Scratch.

-In the Part 2 session, we will focus on three activities from Unit 3 of the Creative Computing Curriculum guide: *Debug It*, *Creature Construction* and *Pass It On*.
+In the Part 2 session, we will focus on three activities from Unit 3 of the Creative Computing Curriculum guide: *Debug It!*, *Creature Construction* and *Pass It On*.
 You will also learn about some other resources for the teaching of Coding alongside English and Languages.

 ## Metalanguage